ElTangas/jtag2updi/README.md

 The pre-built hex file is for ATMega 328P@16MHz; to use a different MCU of the same family, like the mega168, or running at a frequency different from 16MHz, you will need to rebuild.

+When building for Logic Green AVR clones, select atmega328p as target.
+The chip speed will be set automatically at run time from F_CPU, recommended values are 32MHz or 16MHz, 8MHz also works but is less reliable.

 ## Building with Arduino IDE